ubco-W2022T1-cosc301/project-group33/README.md

 **Please remember to update this section**

 - Person 1: one sentence about you!
-- Person 2: one sentence about you!
+- Person 2: Hello!
+I am Madisyn Joyal and I am a 5th year microbiology student with a minor in psychology.
 - Person 3: one sentence about you!

 ## Images